 To ensure the Mullum Creek vision of a sustainable and beautiful estate is achieved, guidelines have been prepared for homes and landscapes.
 Sustainability is Mullum Creek's focus.
-We want to achieve this through excellence in home energy efficiency and solar power, water conservation, sustainable building materials and best-practice construction techniques.
-Homes and landscapes on each lot will respect every neighbour's access to sunlight, safeguarding everyone's interest in energy-efficient solar design.
-The estate's guidelines promote high-quality, attractive homes.
+We want to achieve this through excellence in home energy efficiency and solar power, water conservation, esustainable building materials and best-practice construction techniques.
+Homes and landscapes on each lot will respect every neighbour's access to sunlight, the estate's guidelines promote high-quality, attractive homes.
 The main features of the guidelines are: